dimipapadeas/djibouti/README.md

 ### Point 1 - Creation of CSVs

-1. Q: Should the local WebApp (P11) provide a functionality to creates CSVs online?
+1. Q: Should the local WebApp (P11) provide a functionality to create CSVs online?
 A:

 2. Q: Do we care for the format/columns of the CSVs?
 Is there a standard to be used?